gtargino/basic-crud/README.md

 # basic-crud

-Sys to learn and practice about CRUDs.
+Sys to learn and practice about CRUD.